JannieI/canvas-workstation-V3/src/app/roadmap.md

     Dashboard:
     ----------
-    - Open: all Ds using a given Template
     - Show Grid - currently a .png -> how to make this dynamic ?
-    8 .Save keeps all snapshots and undo actions, forever.
-Thus, can see how things looked like at any point in the past.
-It must be clearly marked for the user.
-Must also be able to search the list, and see a list of undo actions.
-Also, do we discard all undo actions when a snapshot is taken, or not.
-Think clearly about it.
       Important: NO undo on forms, ie Comments.
 Must be done through Add/Edit/Delete buttons and logic on form.
     9 .Import: check security, particularly for the Datasource.
 Also, is the access rights